Sergiy Bychkov

 Sergiy Anatoliyovych Bychkov (Сергій Анатолійович Бичков) (born July 21, 1961), is a Ukrainian politician, civil engineer and lawyer.
 He is a leader of the “Strong Ukraine” all-Ukrainian non-governmental organization.

+In March 2022, after the start of the Russian invasion of Ukraine, Ukraine ordered the detainment of three former top managers of Antonov State Enterprise, including Bychkov.
+They were charged with "obstructing the lawful activities of the Armed Forces of Ukraine and other military formations in protecting and defending the airport".

 Biography

 Honorary title "Honored Civil Engineer of Ukraine".
 Full member of the Academy of Civil Engineering of Ukraine.
 Rank of colonel in reserve.
 Married, has a daughter.

-Sergiy Anatoliyovych Bychkov was born on July 21, 1961 in Dnipropetrovsk in the Ukrainian Soviet Socialist Republic of the Soviet Union (in present-day Ukraine).
+Sergiy Anatoliyovych Bychkov was born on July 21, 1961, in Dnipropetrovsk in the Ukrainian Soviet Socialist Republic of the Soviet Union (in present-day Ukraine).

 In 1983 he graduated from the Dnipropetrovsk Building-Engineering Institute, Department of Industrial and Civil Construction.
 In 1997 he graduated from the National Law Academy after Yaroslav Mudryy (Kharkiv).
 During 2001-2003 he studied at the National Ukrainian Academy of Public Administration, office of the President of Ukraine, Dnipropetrovsk branch.
 Now Sergiy Bychkov takes post-graduate course at the National Ukrainian Academy of Public Administration.
 He is an author of about 100 creative and scientific works, scientific publications and articles.

 From 1983 till 1985 he took military service in the Soviet Union Military forces, Transcaucasian command and held the position of chief of constructing-and-mounting department.

 From 1985 he was a master of the sixth construction department, Dnipromiskbud Trust.
 In 1988 Sergiy Bychkov was a foreman of the sixth construction department.
 He was elected as a head of the work collective board.

 June, 1987 – October, 1987 – He was involved in liquidation of consequences of the Chernobyl accident of 1986, served as a sapper company commander.